-Mobile games now account for 33% of installs, 10% of time, and 74% of consumer spend – TechCrunch
+Mobile games now account for 33% of installs, 10% of time and 74% of consumer spend – TechCrunch

 Instead, social and communications apps account for half (50%) of the time users spent globally in apps in 2018, followed by video players and editors at 15%, then games at 10%.

-In the U.S., users generally have 8 games installed per device and globally, we play an average of 2 to 5 games per month.
+In the U.S., users generally have eight games installed per device; globally, we play an average of two to five games per month.

-The number of total hours spent games continues to grow roughly 10% year-over-year, as well, thanks to existing gamers increasing their time in games and from a broadening user base including a large number of mobile app newcomers from emerging markets.
+The number of total hours spent on games continues to grow roughly 10% year-over-year, as well, thanks to existing gamers increasing their time in games and from a broadening user base, including a large number of mobile app newcomers from emerging markets.

 This has also contributed to a widening age range for gamers.

-Today, the majority of time spent in gaming is by those aged 25 and up.
+Today, the majority of time spent in gaming is by those aged 25 and older.
 In many cases, these players may not even classify themselves as “gamers,” App Annie noted.

 While games may not lead the categories in terms of time spent, they do account for a large number of mobile downloads and the majority of consumer spending on mobile.

-One-third of all worldwide downloads are games across iOS, Google Play, and third-party app stores.
+One-third of all worldwide downloads are games across iOS, Google Play and third-party app stores.

 Last year, 1.6+ million games launched on Google Play and 1.1+ million arrived on iOS.

-On Android, 74 cents of every dollar is spent on games with 95% of those purchases coming as in-app purchases not paid downloads.
+On Android, 74 cents of every dollar is spent on games, with 95% of those purchases coming as in-app purchases, not paid downloads.
 App Annie didn’t have figures for iOS.

 Google Play is known for having more downloads than iOS, but continues to trail on consumer spend.
 In 2018, Google Play grabbed a 72% share of worldwide downloads, compared with 28% on iOS.
 Meanwhile, Google Play only saw 36% of consumer spend versus 64% on iOS.